Bahu Hamari Rajni Kant: Plot

-It is then revealed that Rajni save herself from the factory 5 years ago where she had found an infant on the streets and had decided to adopt him but Rajni was not updated with latest technologies.
-Rajni's adoptive son named as R.A.M, incidentally help Kant's family which was then invited to Kant Nivaas where Ria finds out about Rajni and broke up the alliance.
+It is then revealed that Rajni saved herself from the factory 5 years ago where she had found an infant on the streets and had decided to adopt him but Rajni was not updated with latest technologies.
+Rajni's adoptive son named as R.A.M, incidentally help Kant's family who were then invited to Kant Nivaas where Ria finds out about Rajni and broke up the alliance.
 Shaan then decides to divorce Rajni.
 Meanwhile, the court gives Shaan and Rajni 6 months' time to their marriage.

-In these 6 months, Rajni wins everyone's,including Shaan's trust back, but later she was proven to be a human by Surili.
+In these 6 months, Rajni wins everyone's, including Shaan's trust back, but later she was proven to be a human by Surili.
 Soon it gets revealed that the girl was Rajjo, the duplicate of Rajni.

 Soon Shaan and Rajjo start developing mutual feelings for each other.
 Amrish learns about Rajni's truth, he accepts her, but this reunion is stopped by a robot from other planet who looks exactly as Shaan, and asks Rajini to come with him.
 She is about to leave when Shaan, R.A.M and Amrish try to stop her, but being given command to leave with Shaan-like robot, she turns away.
-The robots fly away, leaving the three (Shaan, Amrish, R.A.M) in tears when Shaan finds a small machine on the ground, presumably belonging to the robot from other planet and he believes to bring back Rajini with the device.
+The robots fly away, leaving the three (Shaan, Amrish, R.A.M) in tears when Shaan finds a small machine on the ground, presumably belonging to the robot from other planet and he believes to bring back Rajni with the device.